multiversx/mx-exchange-sc/dex/pair/safe-price-mechanism.md

 ### Binary Search Algorithm

-The mechanism uses binary search to efficiently find observations:

-1. **Round-based search**: O(log n) complexity for finding observations by round
-2. **Timestamp-based search**: O(log n) complexity for finding observations by timestamp
-3. **Circular buffer handling**: Properly handles wraparound when buffer is full
+The mechanism uses one timestamp-based binary search with `O(log n)` observation lookup.
+Timestamp endpoints use it directly; round endpoints first perform the exact round-to-millisecond conversion described above and then use the same search.
+Circular-buffer indexing handles wraparound when the buffer is full.

 ### Linear Interpolation